fleetdm/fleet/articles/osquery-as-a-threat-hunting-platform.md

 ![osquery… as a threat hunting platform?](../website/assets/images/articles/osquery-for-threat-hunting-1600x900@2x.jpg)

-Detecting and containing a security incident isn’t easy, even in the simplest of computer infrastructures.
+Detecting and containing a security incident isn’t easy even in the simplest of computer infrastructures.
 Responders need to piece together the timeline of events that led to an intrusion.
 And they need to do so quickly.

 In order to reconstruct an incident, you want as much information as possible.
 One of the most comprehensive strategies is using forensic tools to identify suspicious activity from device memory lists.
 But this takes a lot of time and effort.